mperham/inspeqtor/Contributing.md

 When in doubt, open an issue first and let's chat about what needs to be done and how.

-## Legal Stuff
+## Legal

-One very important thing to understand about submitting a pull request is that I must be the only copyright holder for the inspeqtor code.  **This means you disavow any rights or claims to code you submit and assign those rights to me** (@mperham).
+By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the Inspeqtor project and assign the copyright of those changes to Contributed Systems LLC.

-If you cannot or do not want to reassign those rights (many employers do not allow this), you should not submit a PR.
+If you cannot or do not want to reassign those rights (your employment contract for your employer may not allow this), you should not submit a PR.
 Open an issue and someone else can do the work.

+This is a legal way of saying "If you submit a PR to us, that code becomes ours".
+99.9% of the time that's what you intend anyways; we hope it doesn't scare you away from contributing!